15 Amazing Workplace Design Statistics You Should Know

 Thirty years ago, the majority of workplace communication took place by landline phones and fax machines.
 Twenty years ago, nearly everyone worked in a sea of cubicles.
-Ten years ago, forward-thinking leaders were extolling the virtues of collaboration and the open office.
+Ten years ago, forward-thinking leaders were extolling the virtues of collaboration and the open office space planning.
 Now many are realizing it’s good to have some walls and adopting activity-based working.

 It’s safe to say workspaces have changed dramatically over the past few decades.